John E. Burke PTO Bylaws Effective September 2018-2019

 Section 4 – Terms of Office:

-Officers are elected for one-year term and may serve no more than 2 consecutive terms in the same office unless no other individuals are nominated.
+Officers are elected for one-year term, to begin on July 1st and end on June 30th, and may serve no more than 2 consecutive terms in the same office unless no other individuals are nominated.
 Each board member elected shall only hold one elected position at a time, but may help out as needed.

 Section 5 – Resignations: